 NAME CHANGE

 Tavex, a fabric company with a history spanning over 170 years, has evolved into a new brand: Evlox.
 The name change and the new vision was announced to VIP guests at an international event in Settat, Morocco in April 2018.
 The new name is an acronym: ‘E’ stands for ‘Ethics’ and ‘Experience’, ‘V’ for ‘Values’, ‘L’ for ‘Leadership’, ‘O’ for ‘Originality’ and ‘Optimism’, and ‘X’ is a nod to the legacy of Tavex, who has been making denim since 1846.
-The company’s commitment to technology and durability is evidenced by its loyal clientele, with over more than 3,000 customers in over 50 countries.
+The company’s commitment to technology and durability is evidenced by its loyal clientele, with more than 3,000 customers in over 50 countries.

 www.evlox.com